 - Patagonia grant funds cannot be used to travel to a US conference or to conduct programmatic activity that takes place in the United States.

-- US-based organizations that do work internationally are eligible for our International Grants Programs, but all programs and activities must take place outside the United States.
+- US-based organizations that do work internationally are eligible for our International Grants Programs, but all programs and activities must take place outside of the United States.

 - Patagonia is unable to fund capital expenses through our International Grants Program.

-- Patagonia grant funds cannot be used to purchase buildings, land, vehicles, or boats.
+- Patagonia grant funds cannot be used to purchase buildings, land, vehicles or boats.

 - Improvements such as repairs, remodels, renovations, etc., are also unallowable.